-Unfortunately, they are now semi-retired and not taking orders at the moment :-(.
+Unfortunately, they are now retired and not taking orders at the moment :-(.
 Plus, their Youtube video seems to be removed.

 2. Simon Williams Miniatures.

-Mr. Simon Williams is the creator of commissioned bespoke miniature buildings on a scale of 1:12 and he has build room boxes and dollhouses for over 20 years.
+Mr. Simon Williams is the creator of commissioned bespoke miniature buildings on a scale of 1:12 and he has built room boxes and dollhouses for over 20 years.

 He is specialized in the Georgian style but has also built several French and Victorian houses and shops.

 The structure of the houses is all designed and built by himself, based on historical references, mixed with the ideas of his clients, and he works closely with the best miniature artists.

 Kevin Mulvany and Susan Rogers are professional miniaturists, for over 30 years, who make dollhouses as well as interiors on a scale of 1:12.

 As art historians, they try to ensure that their work is historically correct, but they also add their personal artistic statement by making the interiors look like someone has just left the room..

 They have been fulfilling commissions to re-create some of the most beautiful private homes around North America and Europe but also crafted tons of replicas of famous buildings, like:

 - The Albert Hall